Skip to main content

 It Can Cost Money To Level Up

 Facebook has found a great way to get people to spend more money on social media.
 For years, developers have published games to the platform.
-They are free-to-play, but require a little cash to unlock things like extra lives, skins, levels, and other bonuses.
-Supporting game developers is good, especially when playing a free game.
+They require a little cash to unlock things like extra lives, skins, levels, and other bonuses.
+Supporting game developers is good, especially when playing a game.
 However, it can quickly become costly.
 Yes, even social media gaming can cost you some of your hard earned dollars with microtransactions.

 The obvious answer to this problem is to stop gaming on social media altogether.
 Get rid of that Candy Crush or Farmville obsession.
 Another option is to check the App Store on your smartphone for full versions of the game.
 Yes, these costs money.
 However, a one-time purchase may actually wind up being cheaper than making several in-app purchases to unlock new levels and features.